 The Shoreline Study

-- The Shoreline Study draft feasibility study and environmental impact statement/report document have been released, and are available for review or download at valleywater.org or USACE.
+- The Shoreline Study final integrated feasibility study and environmental impact statement/report document is available for review or download at http://www.spn.usace.army.mil/

 - A meeting for public discussion and input was held Wednesday, January 14, 2015.
 See meeting materials here.